 - Alumni network for internships

 - Service learning, community service, and practicum experience

-Read more about admission and program requirements and course descriptions in the undergraduate catalog.
+Read more about admission requirements, program requirements, and course descriptions in the UMass Lowell online undergraduate catalog.